apache/activemq-cpp/README.txt

 many Unix system the libraries can be installed using the systems package installer.

+The Library has been tested using version v1.2 and higher of the APR libs, the older 0.9 version will definitely not work with this library.

 1.4 GNU Build System (for building on Unix/Linux/OS X/Cygwin)
 --------------------------------------------------------------------------